schenglee/EMNLP2020-Graph2Tree/README.md

 # Graph2Tree
-*Code & data for the EMNLP2020 FINDINGS paper "Graph-to-Tree Neural Networks for Learning Structured Input-Output Translation with Applications to Semantic Parsing and Math Word Problem".*

 Graph2Tree aims to automatically learn the mapping between structured input like graphs and output like trees.
+This example code is for our EMNLP'20 paper "Graph-to-Tree Neural Networks for Learning Structured Input-Output Translation with Applications to Semantic Parsing and Math Word Problem".
+You can access our paper via this link: https://arxiv.org/abs/2004.13781.

 This model can effectively solve two problems: Semantic Parsing  (SP) and Math Word Problem automatically solving (MWP).
 Actually, they both deal with the translation problem from original word sequence inputs (which can be augmented to be a syntactic graph) to tree outputs (the logic forms in SP and mathmatical expression in MWP are both hierarchical).